 - Stay up to date with a local weather team.
 And sorry, no one at RALtoday has a meteorology degree, but we’ll still keep you in the loop.

-- Reconsider weekend plans, including those with lots of travel.
-Frozen precipitation combined with ice-cold roads means snow and ice will most likely stick.
+- Reconsider weekend plans, especially Saturday night and all day Sunday.
+Frozen precipitation combined with ice-cold roads means any snow and ice will stick.

 - Stay inside and off the roads.
-Take the time to watch a movie, read a book, or tune in to some sports.
+Take the time to watch a movie, read a locally written book, or tune in to a Canes game or the NFL playoffs.

-- Prepare for power outages with batteries, candles, flashlights, and wood for your fireplace.
+- Prepare for potential power outages with batteries, candles, flashlights, and wood for your fireplace.

 - Find more winter weather tips from the State of North Carolina and the City of Raleigh.